 As an example, when a customer makes a purchase using a credit or debit card, the tokenization process takes the card number and transforms it into a mathematically irreversible token.
 If the credit card number or account number needs to be billed again in the future (such as for a recurring payment or subscription), the payment system recognizes the token associated with the card, rather than the card number itself.

-This process gives greater confidence for organizations and significantly reduces the risk of sensitive data such as cardholder data being exposed.
+Credit or debit card tokenization increases trust for organizations and significantly reduces the risk of sensitive data such as cardholder data being exposed.

-As another example, when users of Apple Pay or Android Pay add a credit card to their mobile device, each of the card numbers will be tokenized and stored on the phone.
+When users of Apple Pay or Android Pay add a credit card to their mobile device, each of the card numbers will be tokenized and stored on the phone.
 When a purchase is made, the token is used instead of the payment card itself, thus adding an extra layer of protection for the transaction.

-The decreases in data theft and fraud as a result of tokenization means businesses are less likely to incur reputational or financial damage as a result of a data breach.
+The decrease in data theft and fraud as a result of tokenization means businesses are less likely to incur reputational or financial damage as a result of a data breach.
 Customers will also feel reassured and confident in shopping with merchants who utilize a tokenization process, as this shows a strong emphasis on protecting the sensitive information of the customer.

 When data is encrypted, it is coded into a hidden language, similar to tokenization.
-However, encryption uses a mathematical formula which it is possible to reverse-engineer, meaning encrypted sequences can be deciphered and risks exposing sensitive information such as credit card data.
+However, encryption uses a mathematical formula which is possible to reverse-engineer, meaning encrypted sequences can be deciphered and risks exposing sensitive information such as credit card data.

 Conversely, tokenization turns a meaningful piece of data into a string of random characters that cannot be reversed - so if breached, no meaningful value is exposed.
 This is a huge benefit in the payment card industry, ensuring the highest security standard possible.
 The only thing a hacker would obtain is a list of token numbers which would be of no use to them.
 This makes credit card data unusable, adding additional layers of security.